Golf bunkers and penalty areas: Types of bunkers

 There are three types of bunkers used in golf course architecture and all are designed to be impediments to the golfer's progress toward the green.
 Fairway bunkers are designed primarily to gather up wayward tee shots on par 4 and par 5 holes; they are located to the sides of the fairway or even in the middle of the fairway.
 Greenside bunkers are designed to collect wayward approach shots on long holes and tee shots on par 3 holes; they are located near and around the green.
 Waste bunkers are natural sandy areas, usually very large and often found on links courses; they are not considered hazards according to the rules of golf, and so, unlike in fairway or greenside bunkers, golfers are permitted to ground a club lightly in, or remove loose impediments from, the area around the ball.

+Notable incidents

+Golf courses are generally expected to make clear which areas are bunkers and which are not.
+A famous case of this becoming a problem in high-level play involved Dustin Johnson at Whistling Straits in Kohler, Wisconsin during the 2010 PGA Championship.
+His effort on the 18th hole which seemingly qualified him for the final playoff, but was informed by officials that one of his strokes had been from an area that was not grass trampled by the crowd but was actually a bunker, and thus he had incurred a two-stroke penalty for the grounding of his club in preparation for the shot.